Navigate New Zealand's income tax rates, which might help you pay less tax!

 Investors have different tax rates based on their investment choices.
 Income derived from investments, such as dividends, interest, or rental properties, is generally subject to individual tax rates as explained earlier on this webpage.
 However, Portfolio Investment Entities ("PIEs") have a maximum tax rate of 28%.

 A PIE's special tax rules mean you pay tax based on your prescribed investor rate rather than your personal income tax rate.
-Investing in a PIE, especially one that includes New Zealand and certain Australian shares, can result in tidy tax benefits.
+Investing in a PIE fund, especially one that includes New Zealand and certain Australian shares, can result in tidy tax benefits.

 If you have assets generating money, putting them into a trust can be great for asset management and distribution.
-However, note that the trustee tax increased from 33% to 39% on the 1st of April, 2024.
-This aligns the rate with the top individual tax rate, which aims to prevent a 6% tax-saving strategy many had used in the past.
+However, the trustee tax increased from 33% to 39% on the 1st of April, 2024.
+This aligns the rate with the top individual tax rate, closing a 6% tax-saving advantage many had used in the past.

 Despite this change, law firm Bell Gully says trusts remain valuable in many cases, such as: